 The findings from Media Partners’ 2020 Training Priorities Survey make it clear that training leaders have their work cut out for them this year.
 Their ability to make the business case for training and to advocate effectively for adequate training time and resources will be critical.

 Respondents also confirmed that they need development content that’s scalable, easily accessible, and efficient to consume—especially for time-starved managers and leaders.

 Media Partners’ comprehensive library of award-winning training programs offers cost-effective, scalable solutions that deliver engaging and accessible content relevant for every organizational job role and level, from individual contributors to top-of-the-house executives.

-To address the topics and audiences survey participants identified as their 2020 priorities, our organizational learning specialists suggest starting with these current best-selling programs:
+To address the topics and audiences survey participants identified as their 2020 priorities, browse our top solutions in the following areas: